Seven Reasons We’re Excited about the 3rd Annual Royal Roads Design Thinking Challenge

 Here’s why we’re excited:

 1. Business skills for good.
-The RRDTC asks talented business undergraduates to learn new skills and apply them as a force of positive societal change.
-The RRDTC asks students to respond to a real-world municipal challenge posed to them by a societal leader.
+The RRDTC asks talented business undergraduates to learn new skills and apply them as a force of positive social change.
+The RRDTC asks students to respond to a real-world municipal challenge posed to them by a community leader.
 The RRDTC is about making society better, not business as usual.

 2. Promoting empathic and creative approaches.
-In traditional business case competitions, student teams are sequestered to a closed room with a business case and rewarded for their proficiency in quick analysis.
-We believe that truly solving problems requires working to understand their context and the people who are impacted.
+In traditional business case competitions, student teams are sequestered in a closed room with a business case and rewarded for their proficiency in quick analysis.
+We believe that truly solving problems requires working with others to understand their context and the people who are impacted.
 It requires launching small-scale experiments and engaging in a learning process.
 At the RRDTC, the judges are not only judges.
-They are community leaders and subject-matter experts who serve as mentors to help students iterate on their initial ideas.
+They are community leaders and subject-matter experts who serve as mentors to help students engage in an interactive process that stems from their initial ideas

 3. Showcasing the and approach to .
 Here is what one organizational leader, who was a judge in the 2018 challenge, had to say about the RRDTC: